Noah-Huppert/wallet-service/py-sdk/README.md

 If you would like to create a circuit breaker in your code and determine if the wallet service is running use the `check_service_health` method.

 **Return Value**
 The `check_service_health` method returns a `bool` indicating if the wallet service server can be used.
+A `wallet_sdk.WalletAPIError` exception may be raised if the SDK fails to communicate with the wallet service server.

 ## Data Types
 ### Entry